 Like the differential staining of bacteria, special types of media can be used to provide clues about a microbe’s identity.
 There are many types of media that are specific about what they grow, or that provide information about the type of microbes present.

-See Page 2 for FREE homework assignment and other free teaching materials on Specialized Bacterial Growth Media!
+& other FREE teaching materials on Specialized Bacterial Growth Media!

 Selective and Differential Media